ddmitv/dig-or-die-mods/plugins/max-threads/README.md

 # Max Threads (WIP)

-Makes the game use maximum number of logical threads (`System.Environment.ProcessorCount`) in the world simulation logic.
+Makes the game use maximum number of logical threads in the world simulation logic.
 By default, the game always only uses 4 threads regardless of available ones.

 > [!Caution]